 The city itself is a blend of beauty and color which delights the minds of tourists.
-The main attractions and shops are build around the wide range of Gothic cathedral down by the sea front.
+The main attractions and shops are built around the wide range of Gothic cathedral down by the seafront.
 This area of the Palma known as the old town, it is full of Castle ruins, museum and galleries depicts the heritage of the city and on the other side nature parks; golden beaches; botanical garden and astonishing cave formations give the modern twist on ancient past of the city.
-There are most visited attractions in Palma, attracts thousands of visitors to have fun of scenic beauty of the Palma.
+There are most visited attractions in Palma, attracts thousands of visitors to have the fun of scenic beauty of the Palma.

 The Royal Palace of La Almudaina is the palace in Palma.
-It was claim as royal residence in the early 14th century.
-Before Restoration it has many empty rooms but when King James II started restoration, his design plan included the Romanesque chapel of Saint Anne which is opposite of dramatic Palma Cathedral with the commanding views over the bay of Palma.
+It was claimed as a royal residence in the early 14th century.
+Before Restoration, it has many empty rooms but when King James II started restoration, his design plan included the Romanesque chapel of Saint Anne which is opposite of dramatic Palma Cathedral with the commanding views over the bay of Palma.
 Now a day, Palace has been used for the ceremonies and state receptions purpose.
 The royal family having their summer residence in the Palace of Marivent on the outskirts of Palma.